davidthings/spokefpga/docs/_pages/superconference_2019_badge.md

 For those interested in stretching their Verilog FPGA skills there is the FPGA itself.
 Be warned, however, Verilog is hard.
 It's not like just picking up a new programming language.
 Your brain needs to be rewired.
 If you haven't yet undergone that procedure, take it slow and aim appropriately.

 Warnings aside, the FPGA itself is an FPGA coder's delight.
 Even if the above is the least sexy way to depict it.
-The ECP5 is a large device (high LUT count) for it's power and cost.
-And  best of all, all development can be done using open source tools.
+The ECP5 is a large device (high LUT count) for it's power and price.
+All development can be done using open source tools.

 Read the [general documentation]({{site.baseurl}}/code_library) about the code to get an idea of how the source code is organized.